-Candida (yeast) lives on our skin and in various nooks and crannies within, including the mouth, throat, and vagina.
-Though fair amounts of Candida can be found in the vaginal microbiomes of healthy people, sometimes, Candida can overgrow and become a yeast infection.
+Candida lives on our skin and in various nooks and crannies within the body, including the mouth, throat, and vagina.
+Though fair amounts of Candida can be found in the vaginal microbiomes of healthy people, sometimes, Candida can overgrow and become a vaginal yeast infection

 If you’ve had one or think you might have one, you’re far from alone — up to 75% of women will have a vaginal yeast infection at least once in their lifetime.